Air Booking Guide

 After booking you can retrieve booking details with a Reservation Retrieve.

-• Ticketless carriers workflow: For ticketless carriers, the booking is issued and completed in the commit step; there is no ticketing step.
+• Ticketless carriers workflow: For ticketless carriers, the booking is issued and completed in the commit step; there is no separate ticketing step.

 All steps in the booking workflow take place in a workbench session, which is like a container that holds all details as they are added before sending them to the carrier all at once.